Sun care options

 You may not realise you are burning since your skin only becomes red and painful later on.
 Minor sunburn appears as pink or red skin and more serious sunburn as blistered and sometimes peeling skin.

 Australia has the highest rate of skin cancer in the world.
 It is important to protect your skin when it is exposed to the sun, because of the risk of skin cancer.
-Long-term sun exposure also causes premature skin ageing.
+Long-term sun exposure also causes premature skin ageing due to UVA rays.

 Good sun care includes:

-- trying to stay out of the sun between 11 am and 3 pm, particularly during summer
+- trying to stay out of the sun when the UV radiation is more intense, which is between 10 am and 2 pm (11 am and 3 pm during daylight saving)

 - wearing a hat (wide-brimmed to protect neck), wrap-around sunglasses that block UV light, and protective clothing or shade structures